 The disadvantage in this approach is that it is not effective for higher dimensional data and while generating synthetic records, it does not consider the neighbor examples from other classes therefore the strategy is often prone to producing noise.

 While the above methods work on the data and enhance the proportions of the minority class by oversampling or decrease the proportion of the majority class by undersampling, an appropriate choice of modeling technique could also lead to improvement in results.
 The modeling techniques that are often used in such cases are explained below.

 The objective of ensemble techniques is to improve the model performance.
 In other words, to improve the model outcomes for classification tasks.
 Now, let us explore the methods for ensembling.

 Bagging is a bootstrap technique that creates ‘n’ different bootstrapped samples from the data and trains the model on each of these ‘n’ samples.
 It then aggregates prediction outcomes at the end.
 Bagging reduces overfitting and allows for bootstrapped samples to be replaced.

 The advantages of the Bagging Technique are that it improves the model accuracy, reduces variance, and lowers the misclassification rate.

 The disadvantage is that bagging bad classifiers can degrade the model’s performance.

-Boosting is a technique that makes use of weak learners, combines them in order to form a strong learner, and make accurate predictions.
-It starts from a weak learner on the training data.
+Boosting is a technique that makes use of weak learners, and combines them in order to form a strong learner, and make accurate predictions.
+It starts with a weak learner on the training data.
 Weak learners are the ones for which a model prediction is only slightly better than the average learner.

 In the next iteration, new learners place more emphasis on those that were learned incorrectly in the previous round.
 Let us look at commonly used boosting techniques.